SOKAJ-7/M20---Group_11_Project/README.md

 - Python
 - Jupyter Notebook.

+## EDA
+after importing the dependencies and checking the shape of the data we tried to show few check points in Spotify as showen below:

+1.as the picture shows we visualized each column we have by using uniuqe value for each one we can see for example that the artist_name have the value closed to (25000) and for the track_name we have a value closed to (175000).
+[pic]

+2. next we tried to remove all the unconventional or non_musical genres to summarize general musical trends.
+[pic]

+3.in here the data show us how many columns and the type for each one ,for the whole data we have  float64(9)  int64(2) and object(7) for each
+[pic]

+4.in this table show us mean ,STD , min ,max ,25%,50%,75%  for each feature [pic]

+5.histogram shows the feature (speachness):Detects the presence of spoken words in a track.
+The more exclusively speech-like the recording , the closer the attribute value is to 1.0.
+[pic]

+6.histogram shows the feature (instrumentalness):Predicts whether a track contains no vocals.
+Sounds such as "ooh" and "aah" are treated as instrumental in this context.
+Rap or spoken word tracks are clearly "vocal".
+The higher the value, the greater the likelihood that the track contains no vocal content.
+Values above 0.5 are intended to represent instrumental tracks, but the confidence is higher as the value approaches 1.0.
+[pic]

+7. histogram shows the feature (danceability):Describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
+The higher the value, the easier it is to dance to the song.
+[pic]

+8.histogram show the feature (acousticness):A measure of whether the track is acoustic (i.e. not having electrical amplification).
+The higher the value, the more acoustic the song.
+[pic]

+9. histogram shows the feature (loudness):The overall loudness of a track in decibels (dB).
+Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
+ [pic]

+ 10. histogram shows the feature (liveness):Detects the presence of an audience in the recording.
+Higher liveness values represent an increased probability that the track was performed live.
+A value above 0.8 provides a strong likelihood that the track is live.
+ [pic]

+ 11.histogram shows the feature (tempo):The overall estimated tempo of a track in beats per minute (BPM).
+In musical terminology, tempo is the speed or pace of a given piece, and derives directly from the average beat duration.
+ [pic]

+ 12.histogram show the feature (valence):Describes the musical positiveness conveyed by a track.
+Tracks with a higher valence sound more positive (i.e. happy, cheerful, euphoric), while tracks with low valence convey a more negative sound (i.e. sad, depressed, angry)
+[pic]

+13.histogram show the feature(energy):Represents a perceptual measure of intensity and activity - the higher the value, the more energetic the song.
+Typically, energetic tracks feel fast, loud, and noisy.
+For example, death metal has a high energy, while a Bach prelude scores low on the scale.
+Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.
+ [pic]

+ 14.histogram show the feature(popularity):is a score (0-100, 100 being the most popular) calculated by a Spotify algorithm,the closer to 100 the more popular the songs is.
+ [pic]

 ## Database
 * Edited ERD and schemas for dataset, consists of tables for artist_data, album_data and track_features
 * Entity relationship diagram: